The World Socialist Web Site invites workers and other readers to contribute to this regular feature.

 Chilean Walmart workers protest

-On Wednesday July 10, 11,400 supermarket workers went on strike against three market chains owned by Walmart corporation and carried out demonstrations in Santiago and other cities protesting the lack of contract following four failed mediations.
+On Wednesday, July 10, 11,400 workers went on strike against three supermarket chains owned by Walmart corporation.
+They carried out demonstrations in Santiago and other cities protesting the lack of contract following four failed mediations.
 Workers shut down 75 supermarkets; another 85 are operating partially.

 United States